-We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy.
+We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy, Anti-Bullying policy and Online Safety policy.

-Occasionally, allegations may be made against students by others in the school, which are of a safeguarding nature.
+Allegations may be made against students by others in school which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
 It is likely that to be considered a safeguarding allegation against a pupil, some of the following features will be found.